Army role eyed as Egypt election campaign begins

 Street campaigns by some Islamist parties focus on public morals as the answer to the problems of ordinary Egyptians.

-Newspaper al-Masry al-Youm carried images from a meeting of the Salafist al-Nour party in Egypt's second city Alexandria this week that showed party members wrapping sheets and ropes round a well-known statue of bare-breasted mermaids.
+Newspaper al-Masry al-Youm carried images from a meeting of the Salafist al-Nour party in Egypt's second city Alexandria this week that showed party members wrapping a well-known statue featuring bare-breasted mermaids in sheets and ropes.

-The statue was covered with a banner reading: "The Egyptian woman is she who gives her time to her husband and does not forget building her nation."
+The statues were covered with a banner reading: "The Egyptian woman is she who gives her time to her husband and does not forget building her nation."

 Nour officials denied they ordered the statues covered.